-- · We helped ensure he had somewhere to live, and to manage his council tax and bills. - · We have advocated on his behalf for debts associated with his time in exploitation and recovery to be reduced or wiped. - · We assisted Stefan to get new ID to be able to access employment. - · After an accident at his work, we referred him for legal advice and he was awarded £3,000 in an out-of-court settlement, which he used to pay bills and debts.
-We helped him with food parcels when he was not able to work. - · We assisted him to apply for and receive Universal Credit, and to access health services. - · We helped him apply to the Criminal Injuries Compensation Authority (CICA). - · We assisted our colleagues at trafficking legal support charity ATLEU, providing supporting letters and evidence in the immigration case that resulted in Stefan being granted settled status (which gives him the right to live and work in the UK, to access housing, education and health services, including NHS healthcare, and to claim state benefits, where eligible).
+- We helped ensure he had somewhere to live, and to manage his taxes and bills. - We have advocated on his behalf for debts associated with his time in exploitation and recovery to be reduced or wiped. - We assisted Stefan to get new ID to be able to access employment. - After an accident at his work, we referred him for legal advice and he was awarded £3,000 (\$3,800) in an out-of-court settlement, which he used to pay bills and debts.
+We helped him with food parcels when he was not able to work. - We assisted him to apply for and receive financial benefits and to access health services. - We helped him apply to the UK's Criminal Injuries Compensation Authority (CICA). - We assisted our colleagues at trafficking legal support charity ATLEU, providing supporting letters and evidence in the immigration case that resulted in Stefan being granted settled status (which gives him the right to live and work in the UK, to access housing, education and healthcare, and to claim state benefits, where eligible).